directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson36.md

 In my last video, I discussed a woman hiking in the forest. <br/>
 Now, let's add my observations.<br/>
 <br/>
-She appears a bit lost in an area of the forest where GPS signals don't reach. <br/>
+She appears to be a bit lost in an area of the forest where GPS signals don't reach.<br/>
 After she finishes drinking some water, she'll probably take off her sunglasses, carefully check her current location and destination on the map, and plan her route to ensure she reaches her destination before it gets dark.<br/>
 <br/>
 As a side note, these days, smartphone GPS signals seem to be everywhere we go. <br/>
 I remember a time while hiking up a mountainside when I had to use my laptop to handle a customer system issue by tethering. <br/>
 It's incredibly convenient, but it also has its drawbacks and can be quite troublesome at times.<br/>
 <br/>
-(124 words)
+(126 words)
 {{</card>}}

 ## Exercise 3: Potty Training